samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 hour

-A willing creature you touch [shape-shifts](/sources/dnd/free-rules/rules-glossary#ShapeShifting), along with everything it’s wearing and carrying, into a misty cloud for the duration.
+A willing creature you touch [shape-shifts](/sources/dnd/free-rules/rules-glossary#ShapeShifting), along with everything it's wearing and carrying, into a misty cloud for the duration.
 The spell ends on the target if it drops to 0 Hit Points or if it takes a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to end the spell on itself.

-While in this form, the target’s only method of movement is a Fly Speed of 10 feet, and it can hover.
+While in this form, the target's only method of movement is a Fly Speed of 10 feet, and it can hover.
 The target can enter and occupy the space of another creature.
 The target has Resistance to Bludgeoning, Piercing, and Slashing damage; it has Immunity to the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition; and it has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on Strength, Dexterity, and Constitution saving throws.
 The target can pass through narrow openings, but it treats liquids as though they were solid surfaces.

-The target can’t talk or manipulate objects, and any objects it was carrying or holding can’t be dropped, used, or otherwise interacted with.
-Finally, the target can’t attack or cast spells.
+The target can't talk or manipulate objects, and any objects it was carrying or holding can't be dropped, used, or otherwise interacted with.
+Finally, the target can't attack or cast spells.

 ***Using a Higher-Level Spell Slot.*** You can target one additional creature for each spell slot level above 3.